CaveStoryModdingCommunity/modding-wiki/wiki/layers-mode.md

 Collision is only registered with tiles on the `foreground` layer.
 Tiles with collision attributes will be treated as if they have nothing.
 Tiles that are animated such as wind will also be treated as static.
 Anything that interacts with the player or NPCs should be on the `foreground` layer.

+Some versions of the layers mode mod include new commands to supplement vanilla's `<CMP` and `<SMP` for editing the different layers.
+These commands are as follows:
+- `<CMLwwww:xxxx:yyyy:zzzz`, Sets the tile at (xxxx,yyyy) to type zzzz, on layer wwww [0/back, 1/mid, 2/fore, 3/far fore]
+- `<SMLwwww:xxxx:yyyy`, Subtracts 1 from tile type at (xxxx,yyyy) on layer wwww [0/back, 1/mid, 2/fore, 3/far fore]

 ## Engine Support